 \section{Conclusion}

-We presented \method, a method for generalised multi-domain pre-training of graph models. \method relies on excluding node and edge features during pre-training.
+We present \method, a method for generalised multi-domain pre-training of graph models. \method relies on excluding node and edge features during pre-training.
 Features can then be re-included during fine-tuning on downstream tasks.

-\textbf{Findings} Through contrastive learning we used \method to present graph models capable of positive transfer across domains and tasks.
+Through contrastive learning, we use \method to present graph models capable of positive transfer across domains and tasks.
 These are an important step towards graph foundation models with use-cases in the manner of models such as BERT \cite{Devlin2018BERT:Understanding}.
 Like BERT, an early foundation language model, \method models can be fine-tuned with positive transfer on multiple domains and tasks.
 On 75\% of downstream tasks from multiple domains we show significant ($p \leq 0.01$) positive transfer compared to a non-pre-trained model with the same architecture, as expected from our first hypothesis.
 This is also true when node and edge features are re-introduced during fine-tuning.
 Compared to a supervised baseline, where results are not significantly better, they are never significantly worse.
 Additionally we showed that \method pre-training on a single target domain leads to at-best on-par, and on most tasks significantly worse ($p \leq 0.01$), performance compared to pre-training on multiple non-target domains.
-This clearly demonstrates that the variety provided by out-of-domain pre-training can hold more value than the status-quo in-domain pre-training, as in our second hypothesis.
+This clearly demonstrates that the variety provided by out-of-domain pre-training can in this setting hold more value than in-domain pre-training, as in our second hypothesis.